Two Sundays ago, I was chatting with my friend Denis O’Hayer, the Atlanta host of NPR’s “Morning Edition” on WABE (90.1FM).

 Whether wielded by the right, left or middle, logic can be a ruthless thing.
 An “enemy of the people” isn’t worthy of the truth, so why should it be told anything but lies?
-Degrade your opponent enough, raise yourself high enough and — whether your issue is health care, abortion, the Second Amendment or whose is the one true God — and you’ve issued yourself a license for all sorts of mayhem.
+Degrade your opponent enough, raise yourself high enough and — whether your issue is health care, abortion, the Second Amendment or whose is the one true God — you’ve issued yourself a license for all sorts of mayhem.

 We just haven’t given our brand of jihadism a name yet.

 Equivalency is no excuse.
 “They do it, so we do it” doesn’t work in the long run.
 This is precisely why the civil rights movement continues to shine, 50 and 60 years later.
 If anything ever threatened anyone’s survival, Jim Crow and segregation were existential threats to African-Americans in the South.

 They had a moral license to let that threat to their survival change them.
 And they didn’t use it.

 We know what’s happening today.
 Over at Emory University, political scientist Alan Abramowitz has established that Americans now line up politically according to what they hate, not what they like.